ah526/The-Hidden-Adventure-Demo/README.md

 2.Select the path where you want tp install the game.
 3.After what you installed it, you can run the game.

-Made using GameMaker Studio 2
+**If you want full version, you can get it here: https://gamestation23.itch.io/the-hidden-adventure** **Made using GameMaker Studio 2**